boyleconnor/boyleconnor.github.io/_posts/2023-12-14-sklearn-f1-bug.md

+---
-# Scikit-Learn's F-1 calculator is broken
+title: "Scikit-Learn's F-1 calculator is broken"
+author: "Connor Boyle"
+---

 TL;DR: if you are using scikit-learn 1.3.X and use `f1_score()` or `classification_report()` and the parameter `zero_division` is set to anything other than `0.0` or `"warn"`, then there's a very good chance that the